Growlanser II: The Sense of Justice: Story summary

-Growlanser II begins in the middle of the first Growlanser game.
-The kingdoms of Rolandia and Burnstein are at war while darker powers are at work behind the scenes.
-While the story in the first game concentrated on the kingdom of Rolandia, Growlanser II focuses on Wein Cruz, an aspiring knight for Burnstein.
+Taking place at the same time as the first Growlanser game, Growlanser II focuses on the war between the kingdoms of Rolandia and Burnstein.
+While the story in the first game concentrated on the kingdom of Rolandia, Growlanser II focuses on Wein Cruz, an aspiring knight of Burnstein.
 After Wein and his new comrade-in-arms, Maximillian Schneider, pass their knight entrance exams, the game skips forward one year to the end of the war.
 Wein and Max, now good friends, discuss their plans for the future.
 Wein intends to become an Imperial Knight - the highest-ranking knight directly under King Elliote's command.
-However, Max has developed a distaste for battles and intends to try to attain a position of influence so that he can prevent wars from ever breaking out.
+However, Max has developed a distaste for battles and intends to try to attain a position of influence so that he can prevent wars from ever occurring.
 Both friends recognize the merit behind the other's choice and part amicably.

 Wein, about to begin his career as a commander, reports to his superior to receive the first recruits under his command.
 The two turn out to be Hans Bearnt, an enthusiastic boy Wein rescued during his practical exams; and Charlone Claudius, a serious girl whose aristocratic father disapproves of her choice to join the military.
 Wein silently bemoans this turn of events, but decides to make the most of it.
-The three begin their journey when a corrupt commander who dislikes them sends Wein's unit on a mission that was intended for at least ten soldiers.
+The first mission for the trio comes from a corrupt commander who dislikes them, sending the three on a mission that was intended for at least ten soldiers.

-Along the way, they are framed for breaking a dam that led to the destruction of a village and are hunted as criminals.
+Along the way, they are framed for breaking a dam that led to the destruction of a village, and are hunted as criminals.
 They escape to Rolandia where they meet up with Xenos Langley and his sister Karene.
 Since Wein and company helped Xenos rescue Karene from bandits, Xenos agrees to use his influence to clear their name.
-Xenos was a companion of Carmaine Fallsmyer (the main character from the previous game) and helped to save the world from the malevolent being Gevas during the last war.
+Xenos was a companion of Carmaine Fallsmyer (the main character from the previous game), and helped to save the world from the malevolent being Gevas during the last war.

 Before they can return to Burnstein, however, they meet up with a figure from Wein's past.
 When Wein was a young boy, he made friends with an older girl named Arieta, who taught him to play music.
 Wein, who had developed something of a crush on her, had to say good-bye to her under unusual circumstances.
-However, when he meets her again, she stills appears the same age she did as before and she is attacking a village mercilessly with her formidable magic powers.
-The companions save the village with the help of a local mage named Riviera Marius, but Arietta escapes.
+When he meets her again, she stills appears the same age she did as before, and is attacking a village mercilessly with her formidable magic powers.
+The companions save the village with the help of a local mage named Riviera Marius, but Arieta escapes.
 Confused, Wein and the party continue on to clear their name.
-After the King pardons them, he assigns them a new mission and appoints Carmaine to aid them.
-As the Savior of Light, he is a considerable asset.
+After the King pardons them, he assigns them a new mission and appoints Carmaine, the Savior of Light, to aid them.